birdup000/poe-server/README.md

 - [x] Token rotational
 - [x] Add OPEN AI format of api like (/v1/chat/completions) use serverof.py for this.
-- [x] Work on Stability so not overloaded easily (rate limited added)
+- [x] Work on Stability so not overloaded easily (rate limiting added)